sictweb/bti425-2020/notes/teams-api-setup.md

 1. Open Terminal; navigate to the desired location; create a folder to hold the server app's files; then in that folder...
 2. `touch server.js` to create a new empty file
 3. `npm init` which creates a `package.json` file
-4. `npm express` to install Express.js
+4. `npm install express` to install Express.js
+5. `npm install mongoose` to install Mongoose
-5. `git init` to initialize git
+6. `git init` to initialize git
-6. `code .` to begin editing the app in VS Code
+7. `code .` to begin editing the app in VS Code
-7. Enter simple program code into `server.js`
+8. Enter simple program code into `server.js`
-8. Open the VS Code left sidebar Source Control tool; type a brief message that describes the editing actions; press Cmd+Enter to commit
+9. Open the VS Code left sidebar Source Control tool; type a brief message that describes the editing actions; press Cmd+Enter to commit
-9. In terminal, run the app locally, `node server.js`
+10. In terminal, run the app locally, `node server.js`
-10. Stop the app if you have to, then `heroku login`
+11. Stop the app if you have to, then `heroku login`
-11. Then, `heroku create`, which returns (displays) the app's URL
+12. Then, `heroku create`, which returns (displays) the app's URL
-12. Then, `git push heroku master`
+13. Then, `git push heroku master`
-13. In a browser, visit the URL (from #10 above)
+14. In a browser, visit the URL (from #10 above)

 ##### Updating your app locally and at Heroku